Custom vs. Mass-Produced Jewelry: Why Personalization Matters

 Custom Jewelry:

-• Design Timeline: Creating a custom piece involves a collaborative process that can take several weeks to months, depending on complexity.
+Design Timeline: Depending on complexity, designing a custom piece can take several weeks to many months in group effort.

 Mass-Produced Jewelry:

-• Limited Engagement: The buying process is straightforward, with minimal personal involvement in the design or creation of the piece.
+Limited Engagement: The purchase process is simple and requires little personal design or manufacture of the piece.

 7. Customization and Flexibility